crema-labs/.github/profile/README.md

 # Crema Labs

 Crema is a blockchain R&D studio.
-We focus on zk, DeFi, and Bitcoin SPV bridges.
+We focus on web proofs, zk, DeFi, and Bitcoin SPV bridges.
 We hack on weekends and are currently focused on programmable cryptography and zk

 ## Current Projects